2013 Chevrolet Detroit Belle Isle Grand Prix

-The 2013 Chevrolet Indy Dual in Detroit was the first doubleheader in IndyCar Series history, hosting Rounds 6 and 7 of the 2013 IndyCar Series season.
+The 2013 Chevrolet Indy Dual in Detroit Presented By Quiken Loans was the first doubleheader in IndyCar Series history, hosting Rounds 6 and 7 of the 2013 IndyCar Series season.
 Mike Conway won Race 1, and Simon Pagenaud won Race 2.

 Race 1

 Dario Franchitti got the pole for race 1, but was given a grid penalty.
 E. J. Viso would start 1st.
 Mike Conway won.

 Mike Conway started on pole for race 2, attempting to sweep the weekend, but he finished 3rd.
 Simon Pagenaud won Race 2.